hedonhermdev/devops-notes/README.md

   Also I highly recommend using an ssh-key rather than a root password.

 ## Homegrown Solution for Continuous Deployment
+This is a post-receive hook I use to deploy whenever I push without having to ssh to the server.
   ```bash
   #!/bin/bash